datahubio/blog/style-your-datahub-cloud-site-with-css.md

 ```

 > [!note]
-> Note, that we need to override the existing styles with `!important ` rule.
+> Note, that we needed to override the existing styles with `!important ` rule.
 This may not be needed each time, but if you're trying to tweak some styles and there is no effect, you may need to use it.

-Here is the end result on our example page:
+Here is the end result on our example page.
+Pretty nice, huh?

 ![[Pasted image 20240430202612.png]]
-### Step 3: Customise Anything You Want
+### Step 3: Style Anything You Want

-Those were just some basic examples of tweaking css on your site.
+This was just a basic example of tweaking css on your DataHub Cloud site.
 But you can style virtually anything you can see on your page.
-You just need to find out how to properly "select" that HTML element in your `custom.css`.
+You just need to find out how to properly "select" the HTML element you want to style in your `custom.css`.

 How?
 Developer console to the rescue!